Exports jump in China, but slide in imports signals economic weakness

 IMPORTS SLIDE

-"The sharp decline in imports highlights slackening domestic demand, so we expect the government to take more policy measures to stabilise economic growth," Nie said.
+"The sharp decline in imports highlights slackening domestic demand, so we expect the government to take more policy measures to stabilize economic growth," Nie said.

 A 20.5 percent slide in February imports was the sharpest since the global financial crisis.